raymond-chen6/CarND-P5-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the 5th code cell of the IPython notebook.
+The code for this step is contained in the 2nd and 10th code cell of the IPython notebook.
+I use skimage.hog() in get_hog_features() function to extract HOG features.

 I started by reading in all the `vehicle` and `non-vehicle` images in the 7th code cell of the IPython notebook.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: